python/cpython/Doc/reference/expressions.rst

 .. method:: generator.throw(type[, value[, traceback]])

-   Raises an exception of type ``type`` at the point where generator was paused, and returns the next value yielded by the generator function.
+   Raises an exception of type ``type`` at the point where the generator was paused, and returns the next value yielded by the generator function.
 If the generator exits without yielding another value, a :exc:`StopIteration` exception is raised.
 If the generator function does not catch the passed-in exception, or